codeforkjeff/S275_ETL/models/docs.md

 the counts won't add up for a given combo because 'exited' isn't represented.

 PK = CohortYear, EndYear, CertificateNumber

 {% enddocs %}

+{# ----------------------------- #}

+{% docs Fact_SchoolLeadership %}

+Table describing leadership at a school in a given year, and how it has changed from the previous year in terms of POC composition.
+Fields with teacher retention are also included in this table to enable correlation analysis.

+A single individual is selected for the Principal and AsstPrincipal fields, but there are sometimes more than one principal or AP at a school.
+The BroadLeadership fields consider changes in the entire set of principals and APs.

+PK = AcademicYear, CountyAndDistrictCode, Building

+{% enddocs %}